 Inmate-students may be eligible to earn Milestone Completion Credit(s) and Education Merit Credit in accordance with the California Code of Regulations Title 15.

-Post-secondary education is available at CDCR institutions with the exception of the California Health Care Facility, and Correspondence College exists at all 35 CDCR institutions
+Post-secondary education is available at all institutions with the exception of the California Health Care Facility, and Correspondence College exists at all 35 institutions.

 Post-secondary education assignments and enrollments may vary.
 Inmate-students’ progress at their own pace.